OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/update-canonical-openstack-juju.rst

-Updating Tungsten Fabric using the Zero Impact Upgrade Procedure in a Canonical Openstack Deployment with Juju Charms
+Updating OpenSDN using the Zero Impact Upgrade Procedure in a Canonical Openstack Deployment with Juju Charms
 =====================================================================================================================

 :date: 2020-12-09

-This document provides the steps needed to update a Tungsten Fabric deployment that is using Canonical Openstack as it’s orchestration platform.
+This document provides the steps needed to update a OpenSDN deployment that is using Canonical Openstack as it’s orchestration platform.
 The procedure utilizes Juju charms and provides a zero impact upgrade (ZIU) with minimal disruption to network operations.